 Another factor influencing the effectiveness of the multi-groove is the pressure in which the aerosol is blown to the processing point.
 The usual ambient air pressure is 1 bar.
 Through compression within the blind hole, the aerosol thus pushes against the “wall” of air with more than 1 bar.
 If the pressure of the aerosol is just slightly higher, a sufficient wetting of the bore hole wall by the aerosol cannot be ensured.
 Thus, the tool life drastically decreases and contamination increases.
 Particular for this reason, the multi-groove offers great potential especially under poor processing conditions.

 BASS GmbH & Co.
 KG is a dynamic, medium-sized family manufacturer based in Niederstetten, a German town located near the medieval tourist site Rothenburg ob der Tauber.
 Ever since the company’s founding by the toolmaker Kurt Bass in 1947, BASS has focused on the development, production and sales of powerful threading tools.
-In 2019, BASS was acquired by OSG Corporation to reinforce its strength in the European market, global affiliated companies and OEMs.
+In 2019, BASS was acquired by OSG Corporation to reinforce its strength in the European market and global affiliated companies.

 BASS GmbH & Co.
 KG’s headquarters in Niederstetten, Germany.